-It is, the Commission believes, less clear whether statutory obligations for the support of a minor child, father, mother, or adult child for the period following the decedent's death would be "defeated or rendered useless" by the death of the person on whom the obligation rests.
-Nor is the present law clear as to whether there is now an obligation on the part of a decedent's estate for support to be furnished after his death.
+following the decedent's death would be "defeated or rendered useless" by the death of the person on whom the obligation rests.
+Nor is the present law clear as to whether there is now an obligation on the part of a decedent's estate for support to be furnished after his death to a minor child, parent or adult child.
 There are California decisions holding that at least where provision for child support is made in a separate maintenance or divorce decree the obligation survives against the estate of the deceased parent for the period following his death.
+4 There is also language in some other cases indicating that such an obligation may exist even in the absence of such a decree.
+The Commission believes that it would be unwise in connection with this proposed legislation either to impose new liabilities for support after death on decedents! estates or to relieve such estates from liabilities which may presently exist.
+It has, therefore, drafted the proposed new survival statute in such a way as to preserve the status quo in this regard by providing that it does not create any right of action against an estate not otherwise existing for the support, maintenance, education, aid or care of any person furnished or to be furnished after the decedent's death.

-4. Taylor v.
+^{4.} Taylor v.
 George, 34 Cal.2d 552, 212 P.2d 505 (1949); Newman v.
 Burwell, 216 Cal.
-608, 15 P.2d 511 (1932); Estate of Smith 200 Cal.
+608, 15 P.2d 511 (1932); Estate of Smith, 200 Cal.
 654, 254 Pac.
 567 (1927).